Have you heard the call to plan a women’s retreat?

 10. Pick Your Icebreakers and Activities.

-Grab this free checklist to plan your women’s spiritual retreat.
+Grab this free starter guide to plan your women’s spiritual retreat.

-It includes bonus information to ensure you don’t miss a thing in your initial planning stages.
+It includes a planning checklist, timeline, plus bonus information to ensure you don’t miss a thing in your initial planning stages.